luka-j/stories/README.md

 ## Exceptions

-There are four types of exceptions which can be raised, residing in the `.exceptions` package.
+There are four main types of exceptions which can be raised, residing in the `.exceptions` package.

 LoadingException is thrown in case the book can't be loaded.
 This occurs